ASAM OSI Proposal Workshop

 Please also check the following links to the different branches and repos with FMUs which have been created druing theis project and can be used for further flattbuffer testing:

-NOTE: We use OpenMCx as a co-Simulation tool to connect source/player and sensor model respectively: https://gitlab.com/persival-open-source/open-simulation-interface/osi-performance-evaluation#set-up-a-co-simulation
+NOTE: We use OpenMCx as a co-Is the process of imitation of the behavior of a modeled real-world system over time.Simulation tool to connect source/player and sensor model respectively: https://gitlab.com/persival-open-source/open-simulation-interface/osi-performance-evaluation#set-up-a-co-simulation

 For questions, please contact support(at)asam.net